NormB/colima-services/reference-apps/fastapi/README.md

 ## License

-This reference application is part of the Colima Services project.
+This reference application is part of the DevStack Core project.
 See the main repository for license information.

 ## Contributing

 This is a reference implementation.
-For contributions, improvements, or issues, please refer to the main Colima Services repository.
+For contributions, improvements, or issues, please refer to the main DevStack Core repository.